 the \emph{hypothesis class of neural networks}

 and the \emph{hypothesis class of clipped neural networks}

-where $\cC_{\bd} \in C(\R, \R)$ (\emph{clipping function}) satisfies for every $x\in\R$ that
+where $\cC_{\bd} \in \cont(\R, \R)$ (\emph{clipping function}) satisfies for every $x\in\R$ that

-\end{setting} The hypothesis classes $\cN_{\ba,R,\bd}^{u,v}$ are somewhat non-standard in the sense that the clipping function $\cC_{\bd}$ is applied to the output of a neural network realization.
-The reason for our choice of this definition is that Theorem~\ref{thm:bound_sample} requires that the set of neural networks over which the empirical risk minimization problem is solved consists of uniformly bounded functions.
-In Appendix~\ref{app:nn} we show that the clipping function $\cC_{\bd}$ can be represented as a small neural network which implies that the seemingly non-standard classes $\cN_{\ba,R,\bd}^{u,v}$ are actually conventional neural network classes that can be trained with standard methods~\cite{hinton2012,Kingma2015,lecun2015,nielsen2015}.
+\end{setting} The hypothesis classes $\cN_{\ba,R,\bd}^{u,v}$ are somewhat nonstandard in the sense that the clipping function $\cC_{\bd}$ is applied to the output of a neural network realization.
+The reason for our choice of this definition is that Theorem~\ref{thm:bound_sample} requires that the set of neural networks over which the ERM problem is solved consists of uniformly bounded functions.
+In Appendix~\ref{app:nn} we show that the clipping function $\cC_{\bd}$ can be represented as a small neural network, which implies that the seemingly nonstandard classes $\cN_{\ba,R,\bd}^{u,v}$ are actually conventional neural network classes that can be trained with standard methods~\cite{hinton2012,Kingma2015,lecun2015,nielsen2015}.

-The next theorem quantifies the Lipschitz continuity $\operatorname{Lip}(\F^{u,v})$ of the operator which maps bounded neural network parametrizations with fixed architecture to the corresponding realization functions (restricted to $[u,v]^d$). \begin{theorem}[Lipschitz Continuity of $\F$] Assume Setting \ref{set:NN}.
+The next theorem quantifies the Lipschitz continuity $\operatorname{Lip}(\F^{u,v})$ of the operator which maps bounded neural network parametrizations with fixed architecture to the corresponding realization functions (restricted to $[u,v]^d$). \begin{theorem}[Lipschitz continuity of $\F$] Assume Setting \ref{set:NN}.
 Let $d\in\N$, $\ba\in \bA_d$, and $R\in[1,\infty)$.
 Then for every $\ptheta,\peta \in \p_{\ba,R}$ it holds that

 \end{theorem} The proof is based on estimating the error amplification in each layer of the neural network and can be found in Appendix~\ref{app:cov}.
-Similar results can be established for any Lipschitz continuous activation function, see also~\cite{petersen2018topological} for a general non-quantitative result.
-Note that Theorem~\ref{thm:nn_lip} in particular implies that $\cN_{\ba,R}^{u,v}$ and $\cN_{\ba,R,\bd}^{u,v}$ are compact subsets of $C([u,v]^d,\R)$ and thus valid hypothesis classes as required by Setting~\ref{set:MathLearn}.
+Similar results can be established for any Lipschitz continuous activation function; see also~\cite{petersen2018topological} for a general nonquantitative result.
+Note that Theorem~\ref{thm:nn_lip} in particular implies that $\cN_{\ba,R}^{u,v}$ and $\cN_{\ba,R,\bd}^{u,v}$ are compact subsets of $\cont([u,v]^d,\R)$ and thus valid hypothesis classes, as required by Setting~\ref{set:MathLearn}.
 Next, we recall a basic result on the covering number of a hypercube w.r.t.\@ the maximum norm $\|{\cdot}\|_\infty$.
-Note that a similar statement holds for any ball in a finite-dimensional Banach space, see~\cite[Proposition 5]{cucker2002}. \begin{lemma}[Covering Numbers of Balls] Assume Setting \ref{set:cover}.
-Let $n\in\N$, $R\in[1,\infty)$, $\rr\in(0,1)$ and define $ B_{R}:=\big\{ \ptheta \in \R^n: \|\ptheta\|_\infty \le R \big\}$.
+Note that a similar statement holds for any ball in a finite-dimensional Banach space; see~\cite[Proposition 5]{cucker2002}. \begin{lemma}[covering numbers of balls] Assume Setting \ref{set:cover}.
+Let $n\in\N$, $R\in[1,\infty)$, and $\rr\in(0,1)$, and define $ \mathit{Ball}_{R}:=\big\{ \ptheta \in \R^n: \|\ptheta\|_\infty \le R \big\}$.
 Then it holds that